Article 1: Name

 - No member of the Federation shall enter into any contract on behalf of the Federation without the prior consent of the Council.

 Article 10: Annual General Meeting

-- Each Annual General Meeting of the Federation shall be held between 1st September and 31st October.
+- Each Annual General Meeting of the Federation shall be held at a date and location decided by the committee.